VerilyPete/LoudnessNormalizer/README.md

 # Loudness Normalizer

-A single Python CLI to analyze and normalize video loudness using ffmpeg.
+A Python CLI tool to analyze and normalize video loudness using ffmpeg.

-It provides a unified entrypoint:
-- `loudness.py` with subcommands:
+Subcommands:
-  - `auto` (default): analyze then normalize out-of-spec files in one go
+- `auto` (default): analyze a folder, then normalize out-of-spec files in one go
-  - `check`: analyze a folder of videos and write a loudness report
+- `check`: analyze a folder and print a loudness report (optionally save it)
-  - `normalize`: normalize files using a prior report
+- `normalize`: normalize files using a previously generated report

-The legacy scripts have been removed; use `loudness.py` for all flows.
-Utility script:
-- `remove_normalized_suffix.sh` to strip `_normalized` from filenames

 ## Requirements
 - ffmpeg installed and available on PATH